 “Few foods stir passion like hot dogs, and we’re proud to satisfy that all-American hot dog craving for plant-based consumers nationwide through our continued partnership with Wienerschnitzel,” Dan Curtin, President of Field Roast’s parent company Greenleaf Foods, said in a statement.
 “It’s an honor to partner with such a popular and iconic restaurant chain where hot dogs aren’t just an option—they’re the menu’s focus.”

-Field Roast’s vegan hot dogs will be available for a limited time in three options on the Wienerschnitzel menu: Backyard (topped with dairy-based American cheese, a pickle spear, tomato, ketchup, and mustard); Barbeque Veggie Dog (served with barbecue sauce, a pickle spear, and onions), and Chicago Veggie Dog (topped with a pickle spear, tomato, sport peppers, onions, relish, mustard, and celery salt).
-The buns used are free from animal products which means that The Backyard Veggie Dog can be ordered vegan without dairy-based cheese while the other two options are vegan without modifications.
+Field Roast’s hot dogs will be available for a limited time in three options on the Wienerschnitzel menu: Backyard (topped with dairy-based American cheese, a pickle spear, tomato, ketchup, and mustard); Barbeque Veggie Dog (served with barbecue sauce, a pickle spear, and onions), and Chicago Veggie Dog (topped with a pickle spear, tomato, sport peppers, onions, relish, mustard, and celery salt).
+The buns used are not free from animal products and The Backyard Veggie Dog is topped with dairy-based cheese.

 Wienerschnitzel is promoting its new Veggie Dogs with a $1 off coupon valid through January 31, 2022.